 If youre planning an evening with friends, set a clear rule: schedule one low-key recovery night after any big outing.
-Research on social-energy needs suggests many people require three hours or more to return to baseline; use that as a starting estimate and then track the amount that works for your partner.
+Research on social-energy needs suggests many people require tres hours or more to return to baseline; use that as a starting estimate and then track the amount that works for your partner.
 This simple habit prevents them from feeling internally drained and makes it more likely they wont lose interest in follow-up plans.

 Before you meet new people, agree on a stop signal so they can leave without awkward explanations; when that signal exists, couples were less likely to throw caution to the wind and overschedule.
 Build routines that allow both to compromise on timing and public exposure, respect their comfort, avoid last-minute invites (including surprise group dinners), and check in about energy levels – small details matter.